Soukaigiwar/Rush01/README.md

 My approach was to think of this game from 4 different points of view.
-From the bottom, left, right, and finally, by the view from the top corner.
+From the bottom, left, right, and finally, by the view from the top side.

 Once looking in that direction, imagine filling in the squares, one column at a time.
 So, when you run out of possibilities in this view, simply rotate the matrix to now, position yourself from another point of view.